×

 He won his third major at the 2018 PGA Championship at Bellerive, shooting a major-championship-record-tying 264 over 72 holes.
 His 2018 victories in the US Open and the PGA Championship were the first instance of that double since Tiger Woods in 2000.
 He won his fourth major at the 2019 PGA Championship at Bethpage Black.

 His younger bother, Chase, is also a professional golfer.
-Koepka represented the USA at the Ryder Cup in 2016, 2018 and 2021.
+Koepka represented the USA at the Ryder Cup in 2016, 2018, 2021 and 2023.

-In the Netflix series Full Swing, Koepka, who was struggling with injury and a lack of fitness, said that he was struggling to compete with the world’s best golfers.
+In the first series of Full Swing, Koepka, who was struggling with injury and a lack of fitness, said that he was struggling to compete with the world’s best golfers.
 He also admitted that he struggled to focus on what his partner was saying to him because he was so obsessed with getting his swing right.

 Last 10 Major Results